open/close all folders

-Doubles as a meta-example, as this not only marks the end of he end of the series (at least on television), as Disney said "no" on continuing it (Even though allegedly Lucasfilm Animation is continuing production on new Clone Wars story arcs, but how they will show them is currently unknown), but also marks the end of Lucasfilm's collaboration with Cartoon Network, as future Star Wars animated programs, including the upcoming Star Wars: Rebels, will be airing on Disney XD or Disney Channel.
+- Doubles as a meta-example, as this not only marks the end of the series (at least on television), as Disney said "no" on continuing it (Even though allegedly Lucasfilm Animation is continuing production on new Clone Wars story arcs, but how they will show them is currently unknown), but also marks the end of Lucasfilm's collaboration with Cartoon Network, as future Star Wars animated programs, including the upcoming Star Wars Rebels, will be airing on Disney XD or Disney Channel.

 Season 6/Bonus Episodes

 - The whole Order 66 Arc.
 Let's see: